-1. THE said Public Park and Recreation Ground with its said buildings baths courts ponds and other places and things (all of which are hereinafter included in and referred to in the term "the said Recreation Ground") shall be called "The Considine Recreation Ground" and may for the purposes bereinafter mentioned or any of them be used by the residents of Martinborough .
+- 1. THE said Public Park and Recreation Ground with its said buildings baths courts ponds and other places and things (all of which are hereinafter included in and referred to in the term "the said Recreation Ground") shall be called "The Considine Recreation Ground" and may for the purposes hereinafter mentioned or any of them be used by the residents of Martinborough.

-2.THE said Recreation Ground shall be under the charge and control of and be managed by the Board who, subject to any restrictions hereinafter contained, shall have the sole charge management and control of the same and the business affairs thereof with full power to charge admission thereto.
+- 2.THE said Recreation Ground shall be under the charge and control of and be managed by the Board who, subject to any restrictions hereinafter contained, shall have the sole charge management and control of the same and the business affairs thereof with full power to charge admission thereto.

-3. THE purposes for which the said Recreation Ground may be used and the powers and duties of the Board shall be as follows :-
+- 3. THE purposes for which the said Recreation Ground may be used and the powers and duties of the Board shall be as follows:-

-I. As a Public Park.
+- I. As a Public Park.

-II For cricket Pitches.
+- II For cricket Pitches.

-III For Football Grounds
+- III For Football Grounds

-- IV For Tennis Courts - V For Bowling Greens
+- IV For Tennis Courts

+- V For Bowling Greens

-VI For Swimming Baths
+- VI For Swimming Baths

-VII For Skating Ponds
+- VII For Skating Ponds

-VIII For Curling Ponds
+- VIII For Curling Ponds

-IX For Athletic Bicycle and other Sports
+- IX For Athletic Bicycle and other Sports

-X For Pleasure Gardens
+- M For Pleasure Gardens

-XI For Plantations conducive to carrying out any of the purposes herein stated.
+- XI For Plantations conducive to carrying out any of the purposes herein stated.

+- TIT Erection making and maintenance of the said Recreation Ground of such buildings stands baths courts greens ponds pitches tracks drains and watercourses and other things as may be conducive to the foregoing objects

+- XVII Such other purposes of a like nature as the Board may from time to time deem expedient or advisable

-XII Erection making and maintenance of the said Recreation Ground of such buildings stands baths courts greens ponds pitches tracks drains and watercourses and other things as may be conducive to the foregoing objects time to any person or persons Societies or Clubs for any of the foregoing purposes but at no time shall the Board give a Lease to any person or persons Society or Club for a longer term than twenty one (21) years or so as to give any greater facility for ard to that is to id buildings ch are aid Recrea-MARK MAT ound", and be used by control tions - nt and
+- XIV Letting the said Recreation Ground or any part of it from time to time to any person or persons Societies or Clubs for any of the foregoing purposes but at no time shall the Board give a Lease to any person or persons Society or Club for a longer term than twenty one (21) years or so as to give any greater facility for

+ard to that is to

+id buildings

+ch are

+aid Recreaound, and

+be used by

+tions nt and

+be used

+ourposes

+ches tracks

+from time

+iducive to

+'rom time to

+uny of the

+a Lease

+term than

+ility for

-XVII Such other purposes of a like nature as the Board may from time to time deem expedient or advisable be used pursuing one form of amusement or recreation over another than may be reasonably necessary.
+pursuing one form of amusement or recreation over another than may be reasonably necessary.

+To prohibit the playing of games or the use of the ground or any part thereof on such terms and in such manner as would cause danger to the usefulness of the same for the aforesaid purposes.

+To prevent any person or persons from trespassing on the said Recreation Ground or doing any of the following acts or things thereon, plucking, cutting injuring or destroying any tree, bush or plowers growing on the said Recreation Grounds

+XVII Any person lighting any fire or wilfully carelessly or negligently doing any act which may cause or be likely to cause - damage by fire to any building on or anything growing or the said Recreation Ground

+XVIII Any person from wilfully carelessly or negligently depositing or leaving on the said Recreation Ground or any part thereof any rubbish timber bricks or other substance or material whatsoever.

-XIV Letting the said Recreation Ground or any part of it from time to
+XIX Any animal from trespassing or going on the said Recreation Ground or any part thereof.

-'ull power

-- To prohibit the playing of games or the use of the ground or XV any part thereof on such terms and in such manner as would cause danger to the usefulness of the same for the aforesaid purposes. - To prevent any person or persons from trespassing on the said XVI Recreation Ground or doing any of the following acts or things thereon, plucking, cutting injuring or destroying any tree, bush or plowers growing on the said Recreation Grounds - Any person lighting any fire or wilfully carelessly or neglig-XVII ently doing any act which may cause or be likely to cause damage by fire to any building on or anything growing on the said Recreation Ground - Any person from wilfully carelessly or negligently depositing XVIII or leaving on the said Recreation Ground or any part thereof any rubbish timber bricks or other substance or material whatsoever. - Any animal from trespassing or going on the said Recreation XIX Ground or any part there of . - Any person from encamping on the said ground or any part there-XX of or from placing thereon any booth tent shed stand screen post rail fence swing or other erectione or obstruction of any kind whatsoever or to make any enclosures of any kind 12.5 1 on any part thereof.
+Any person from encamping on the said ground or any part thereof or from placing thereon any booth tent shed stand screen post rail fence swing or other erections or obstruction of any kind whatsoever or to make any enclosures of any kind on any part thereof.